TouchDesigner/TouchEngine-UE-Samples/Content/README.md

 This example is getting a texture out of the TouchEngine and applying it to a cube, using the nodes Get TouchEngine Output (to get the TOP out of the TouchEngine) and Set Texture Parameter Value to set the texture on the cube.

 The main difference here is that you can also pass a texture from Unreal Engine to TouchEngine, using Set TouchEngine Input.
-Any texture passed using this node will be used just like any COMP TOP input in TouchEngine.
+Any texture passed using this node will be used just like a standard TOP input on a Component in TouchEngine.

 You can do anything you wish with it from within the TouchEngine process / .tox file, and output it again back to Unreal Engine.